Richard Lumsden: Writing

-His writing work includes a seven-hour drama Wonderful You for ITV (co-written with Chris Niel), in which he also starred, a one-man musical We Can Be Heroes which he performed in London, and five verse plays for BBC Radio 4: John Dodd Gets Taken for a Ride (shortlisted for the BBC / Society of Authors’ Imison award for new writing), A Good Place For Fishing which starred Anne Reid, and Man in the Moon, with Tom Courtenay (shortlisted for the BBC/ Society of Authors’ Tinniswood award) and A Book By Lester Tricklebank (with Stephen Tompkinson).
+His writing work includes a seven-hour drama Wonderful You for ITV (co-written with Chris Niel), in which he also starred, a one-man musical We Can Be Heroes which he performed in London, and five verse plays for BBC Radio 4: John Dodd Gets Taken for a Ride (shortlisted for the BBC / Society of Authors' Imison award for new writing), A Good Place For Fishing which starred Anne Reid, and Man in the Moon, with Tom Courtenay (shortlisted for the BBC/ Society of Authors' Tinniswood award) and A Book By Lester Tricklebank (with Stephen Tompkinson).
 Readings of his play Skeletons have taken place at Soho Theatre and Leicester Square Theatre.

-Hs debut novel The Six Loves of Billy Binns, was published by Tinder Press In January 2019.[5]
-He had previously adapted his story for Radio 4 under the same title, also starring Tom Courtenay.
+His debut novel The Six Loves of Billy Binns, was published by Tinder Press in January 2019.
+He had previously adapted his story for Radio 4 under the same title, starring Tom Courtenay, which was broadcast in 2010.

 Music

-Lumsden plays a number of instruments including piano, guitars, bass, banjo, ukulele etc., and has composed music for cinema, television & theatre, including the orchestral & folk soundtrack to the 2009 film Morris: A Life with Bells On, a full musical score for Alice in Wonderland at the New Vic Theatre in Stoke, title music for BBC’s The Morning Show, and incidental music for numerous TV dramas and theatre productions.
+Lumsden plays a number of instruments including piano, guitars, bass, banjo, ukulele etc., and has composed music for cinema, television & theatre, including the orchestral & folk soundtrack to the 2009 film Morris: A Life with Bells On, a full musical score for Alice in Wonderland at the New Vic Theatre in Stoke, title music for BBC's The Morning Show, and incidental music for numerous TV dramas and theatre productions.
 He has played many UK gigs with his band Henry Kissing Her, releasing two albums; A Little of Who You Fancy (1996) & Pull (2006).
 He also released a CD of piano music, Concert From The Eyrie (2001).
 In 2012, Lumsden and fiddle virtuoso John Dipper released the folk album Sunshine Takes You.
-Lumsden released his ‘final’ album of songs, The Unhurt in 2020.
+Lumsden released his 'final' album of songs, The Unhurt in 2020.

 Background

 Lumsden attended Lady Manners School, situated in Bakewell in the Peak District, before he trained at the Guildford School of Acting, graduating in 1986.
-In 1995, Lumsden married actress Sophie Thompson; they separated in 2015.
-They have two sons, Ernie James (born 1997) and Walter Eric (born 2000).
+In 1995, Lumsden married actress Sophie Thompson; they separated in 2015, they have two sons.